How To Be A Successful Construction Project Manager

 3 Things Every Project Managers Must Do & Have

 The three things that every project manager must do and must have, number one personal organization, it’s got to happen.
-In fact, we have personal organization planners, specifically for project managers that you can download in the description below.
 We’ll talk to you about that a little bit later.
 But you have to have a way to keep a to-do list and to track your Leader Standard Work and plan those in day tight compartments and to really organize your day in an effective manner.

 Using one piece flow with buffers.
 Second, you must have good team health.
 That means that your project team is able to work together cohesively, everyone knows where the project is headed, the plan and schedule is visible for all and everyone covers for each other so that not one single person who gets burnt out.
 Third, you got to get that team rallied behind that team balance and health effort.